RasmusRPaulsen/DTUImageAnalysis/exercises/ex8-CatsCatsCats/readme.md

 We now move to more classical machine learning on cats.
 Namely Principal component analysis  (PCA) analysis of the cats image.

 To compute the PCA, we use the [sci-kit learn PCA](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html).
-Not that this version of PCA automatically *centers* data.
+Note that this version of PCA automatically *centers* data.
 It means that it will subtract the average cat from all cats for you.

 **Exercise 12:** *Start by computing the first 50 principal components:*
 ```python